kumarAbhi23/dsa_python/linux_command/basicLinux.md

  # Linux command for data engineering

     clear : to clear every things from terminal tab btn : for auto complete
+    touch filename : to create a folder/file...

+    whoami : get infromation user who logged in

   ### 1. Nevigation command